alexut/browse-together-mcp/README.md

 # Browse Together MCP: Playwright Browser Proxy with MCP Server

+Do you and your AI assistant need access to the same browser session?
+Want to pull down docs, but you need to be logged in to do so?
+This is where Browse Together MCP comes in.

 This project provides two complementary services for browser automation and co-browsing:

 1. A **Browser Proxy Service** that controls a persistent Playwright browser instance via HTTP